 Pays for A’s basically offers students $1 per A or A+ grade for students with a Zion’s Bank account and 50 cents per A or A+ grade for students without a Zion’s Bank account.
 Students with eligible accounts are also entered into drawings to win savings accounts with college money.

-Tips for Setting up A Bank Loyalty Program
+Tips for Setting up a Bank Loyalty Program

 Bank loyalty programs have existed for decades, but traditional programs often don’t work.
-You have to be creative, take an extra step, and specifically market your loyalty program to your customers.
-These tips will help you to set up a loyalty program that works for your customer.
+You have to be creative, take an extra step, and specifically market your bank’s loyalty program to your customers.
+These tips will help you to set up a bank loyalty program that works for your customer.

-Use Big Data and Automation – Many banks use loyalty programs to offer free perks and rewards such as concert tickets, but most customers won’t be impressed unless they specifically need those things.
+Use Big Data and Automation – Many banks use customer loyalty programs to offer free perks and rewards such as concert tickets, but most customers won’t be impressed unless they specifically need those things.
 Using big-data and automation, you can choose and select rewards based on how customers spend their money, so perks are always relevant.
 For example, if someone frequently spends money with airlines, they’d likely appreciate perks in the form of free flights where someone who frequently spends money with music venues will be much more likely to appreciate concert tickets.

 Go Mobile – Many people no longer use credit cards but instead purchase directly from their phone and debit using apps like Apple or Google Wallet.
-Making your loyalty program mobile-friendly is essential for capturing this audience as well as to creating something that’s appealing to younger generations.
+Making your bank’s loyalty program mobile-friendly is essential for capturing this audience as well as creating something that’s appealing to younger generations.

 Bank loyalty programs are an important part of marketing banking organizations and some customers will review them when choosing a bank.
-Good loyalty programs will also help you to promote customer satisfaction, brand awareness, and to reduce customer churn because individuals who are happy with perks they get from their bank are less likely to go elsewhere.
+Good bank loyalty programs will also help you to promote customer satisfaction, brand awareness, and to reduce customer churn because individuals who are happy with perks they get from their bank are less likely to go elsewhere.
 However, you don’t have to offer free products and services, some of the most successful bank loyalty programs today are simple discounts on loans and mortgages, increases in interest earned on savings accounts and CDs, and even reduced ATM fees.
 As long as your customers feel as though they are saving money or getting a great deal, they will be happy, and often more so than if offered something they didn’t necessarily want or need anyway.